 Ã¢Â€Â¢ 50,000 people dying

 Ã¢Â€Â¢ 80,000-90,000 experience long-term disability

-About 5.3 million people live with TBI-related disability in the U.S. alone,according to insurance claim for a car accident .
+About 5.3 million people live with TBI-related disability in the U.S. alone,according to personal injury law firm .
 Although the rate of TBI-related deaths has declined 20% over the past 20 years,the economic burden of dealing with the costs of brain injury remains very high.
 It’s estimated that the lifetime costs of dealing with TBI range from $85,000 to $3 million per patient,not counting other major economic costs such as loss of productivity and social economic costs.

 Actual costs incurred during the first year vary depending on the severity of the injury,but generally break down as follows:

 Ã¢Â€Â¢ For TBI survivors who require rehabilitation services,costs approach $200,000 during the first year and $18,000 for patients who do not require rehabilitation

 Ã¢Â€Â¢ Medical and non-medical costs after hospitalization including insurance,home modifications and vocational rehabilitation average $151,587

 Ã¢Â€Â¢ Patients with minor head injuries can still rack up to $15,000 in clinical testing,medication,and follow-up appointments

 The psychosocial aspect when dealing with the costs of a brain injury can be just as harsh as the economic aspect.
 About 52% of patients who survive severe head trauma become moderately or severely disabled within the first two years after the injury.
 Many of the patients who are lucky to escape physical disabilities are never able to recover full social independence.